mstksg/inCode/copy/entries/typed-sm-lc-1.md

 every single time you used an `Expr`, you had to manually handle the `Nothing` case.
 Your diagram generator, your Haskell runner, your code generator, will always be in `Either` even though you know your `Expr` is valid, via tests or something.

-At this point, we're using `Maybe`/`Either` to prevent runtime exceptions, but aren't actually getting rid of any runtime _errors_.
-We want GHC to reject badly typed expressions.
+We want GHC to reject badly typed expressions, so we never need to unwrap or handle a `Nothing` or `Left`!

-No, this is not okay and unacceptable.
+No, no, this is not okay and not acceptable.
 We should be able to verify in the types if an `Expr` is valid.

 Type-Indexed Expressions
 ------------------------